superboySB/Awesome-Mobile-Crowdsensing/README.md

 # Awesome-Mobile-Crowdsensing
-This is a list of research resources on **Human-Machine Collaborative Sensing** by AI-Driven Unmanned Vehicles（边缘环境人机协同群智感知与决策关键技术研究）.
-And the repository will be continuously updated to help readers get inspired by our researches and realize their ideas in their own field.
+This is a list of research resources on **Human-Machine Collaborative Sensing** by AI-Driven Unmanned Vehicles, including related papers, simulation codes and default algorithms.
+This repository will be continuously updated to help readers get inspired by our researches and realize their ideas in their own field.

 ## Related Papers
 - [Ensuring Threshold AoI for UAV-assisted Mobile Crowdsensing by Multi-Agent Deep Reinforcement Learning with Transformer](https://ieeexplore.ieee.org/abstract/document/10181012)